cotton candy clouds

 worm salad by Angie Quantrell

 I hate walking outside after a rain, afraid of stepping on and squishing the lovely gardeners who struggle to escape overwhelming water in their aerating holes.
-I never have time to rescue the big ones, tossing them into garden boxes and grassy resorts.
+I never have enough time to rescue all the big ones, tossing them into garden boxes and grassy resorts.
 Instead, when I return home, after the rain has headed east, I find piles of worm salad.

 First we had February.
 Snowmageddon and all of that.
 The season of snow.